Next tour: Sat 2 Sep 2017.

-Meet: Visitor Centre, Piccadilly Gardens, time tbc.
+Meet: Visitor Centre, Piccadilly Gardens, 11am.

 The two most powerful influences on 20th century architecture were the American Frank Lloyd Wright and the Swiss Charles Edouard Jeanneret, known as Le Corbusier (“the crow”).

-Wright believed in working in harmony with nature, brilliantly seen in Fallingwater, the rural retreat he created for the Kaufmann family in the Pennsylvanian countryside, and less eloquently realised in a thousand Tesco supermarkets with their low roofs and over-hanging eaves.
+Wright believed in working in harmony with nature, brilliantly seen in Fallingwater, the rural retreat he created for the Kaufmann family in the Pennsylvanian countryside, and less eloquently realised in Britain in a thousand Tesco supermarkets with their low roofs and over-hanging eaves.

 Le Corbusier preferred to ignore nature.
 If trees, rivers, hills were in the way, flatten them, destroy them, remove them.
 As the River Medlock was in the way of the Corbusier-inspired post-war extensions for UMIST, it had to be buried underground.